onwardplatforms/azure-functions-apple-arm-chip-starter/README.md

 This guide provides detailed instructions for setting up a development environment for Azure Functions on Apple silicon using Docker.
 The example uses Python and includes a sample "Hello World" endpoint, but the setup can be adapted for other programming languages.

+We use Nginx as a reverse proxy to set up CORS settings for local development.
+This is primarily due to current limitations with running Azure Functions on Apple silicon and no good way to set CORS in the Dockerfile to allow local development with other applications (for example, your apps front-end).

+## Application Structure

+- The root directory contains the Docker and Nginx configuration files.
+- The `hello-world` folder contains the Azure Function:
+  - `__init__.py`: The Python file with the "Hello World" Azure Function.
+  - `function.json`: Configuration for the function, specifying the trigger and bindings.

 ## Prerequisites

 - A Mac with M2 chip.